collectiveidea/interactor/README.md

 ### Context

 An interactor is given a *context*.
-The context contains everything the interactor needs to do it's work.
+The context contains everything the interactor needs to do its work.

 The context is created when the interactor is called with a hash: